jsoldenwagner/bighorn-tracks/README.md

 ![](screenshots/mapScripts.jpg)

 The initial map is linked to app.js.
 Additional maps are linked to map2.js, map3.js, and map4.js.
 These maps can be published to nps.gov pages by referencing their assigned ID's.
-NPMap ID's are assigned by Nate Irwin and more can be requested by contacting Nate via email at nate_irwin@nps.gov.
+NPMap ID's are assigned by Nate Irwin and more can be requested by contacting Nate via email at nate_irwin@nps.gov or npmap@nps.gov.

 ###To Edit An Existing Map: